hi-hi-ray/generator-id-certificates/README.md

 ## How To Use. :clipboard:

-First of all, copy the file: **informations.json.example** and paste at the same folder, don't forget to rename it to **informations.json**  and fill all the informations.
+- First of all, copy the file: **informations.json.example** and paste at the same folder, don't forget to rename it to **informations.json**  and fill all the informations.
+- Second and Last Step, Run the file application.py.

 ## What should do. :confetti_ball:

-This application will read your informations and create a text file with id's for you put on your certificate.
-You can display this id's wherever you want to prove that you generate that certificate.
+This application will read your informations and create a text file with ids for you put on your certificate.
+You can display this ids wherever you want to prove that you generate that certificate.

 ## Filling the Json. :pencil: